 These types of homes might have extra space or amenities for people with mobility issues.
 In addition, it could include care and support services provided by the housing association, or services such as domestic abuse shelters and homeless shelters.

-Market Homes to Buy or Rent
+Market homes to Buy or Rent

 Housing associations also provide quality homes for sale or to rent.
 The profits from these homes help the housing associations to achieve their social purpose.
 They use profits to build more social homes or invest in their local communities.